 In a perfect world, we could all just disappear into the holiday season without a care for the responsibilities awaiting us when we return!
 In reality, however, this approach means serious overwhelm in the new year.
 By taking some time to plan ahead, you’ll help your family return to work, school, and regular routines feeling refreshed and ready.

-5. Create space
+5. Create space as you prepare for the holidays

 As in, space in your home AND in your calendar.
 Even the most careful holiday planning doesn’t change this truth: If you don’t have space to actually execute your plan, it won’t happen.